 We have taken measures to protect our trade secrets and proprietary information, but these measures may not be effective.
 We require our new employees and consultants to execute confidentiality agreements upon the commencement of an employment or consulting arrangement with us.
-These agreements generally require that all confidential information developed by the individual or made known to the individual by us during the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
+These agreements generally require that all confidential information developed by the individual or made known to the individual in the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
 These agreements also generally provide that inventions conceived by the individual in the course of rendering services to us shall be our exclusive property.
 We cannot guarantee that we have entered into such agreements with each party that may have or have had access to our trade secrets or proprietary technology and processes.
 Despite these efforts, any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
-Our proprietary information may be disclosed, third parties could reverse engineer our technologies or products using our technologies, and others may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets.
+Our proprietary information and techniques or otherwise gain access to our trade secrets.
 Costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights, and failure to obtain or maintain trade secret protection could adversely affect our competitive business position.

-Risks Related to our Common Stock
+Risks Related to Our Common Stock